eth-ait/hci-project-group-11/README.md

 Given Teufel's position as a audio hardware audio company, we thought it was ideal that Teufel brought value to the market in terms of combining sensor data (microphones, GPS location, weather, time of day etc.) with user data (eg. music listening habits and social media profiles) to make the music listening experience even more hassle-free for Teufel users.

-Our shortlist of ideas were as follows-
+Our shortlist of ideas were as follows:

 1. The Big Teufel Button: A Surprise me button that features easy-to use instant-music.
 2. Blast to the Past: Reminder of music you liked to play to boost your mood.
 Map locations to music to bring you back on a mind trip through old times.
 3. Social Music: Use information from the environment (volume, amout of people, devices nearby) to select according playlists to match the mood of all guests.

 See [our presentation](Deliverables/presentation_ideas_10_18.pdf) for the detailed write-up.

 ### Feedback from Stakeholder
-After a discussion with our stakeholder, Viktor from Teufel, we received the following feedback:
+After a discussion with our stakeholder, Viktor, our contact from Teufel, we received the following feedback:

-- The "Big Teufel Button" was not a strong idea as one was quite limited in the amount of options available
+- The "Big Teufel Button" was not a strong idea as one was quite limited in the amount of options available.
-- Blast to the Past seemed to be the most emotionally compelling option, which fit well with the product goals for Teufel
+- Blast to the Past seemed to be the most emotionally compelling option, which fit well with the product goals for Teufel.
-- Our Social Music idea had the biggest potential for Teufel overall and was the option most worth pursuing
+- Our Social Music idea had the biggest potential for Teufel overall and was the option most worth pursuing.

-Therefore, we agreed to proceed with a focus of a social feature and the usage of sensors to detect, display and adjust a user's mood and integrate it into his music lifestyle.
-We therefore built a prototype based on the existing the value proposition Raumfeld mobile app that didn't focus on hardware sensors themselves but the user interface that such a product feature would have.
+Therefore, we agreed to proceed with a focus of a social feature and the usage of sensors to detect, display and adjust a user's mood and integrate it into their music lifestyle.
+We therefore shifted gears and focused on builing a user interface prototype based on the existing the value proposition of the Raumfeld mobile app provided by Teufel.

 ## Prototyping